How to configure Default Routing in Cisco Routers

 Router(config)#ip route 0.0.0.0 0.0.0.0 [exit-interface or IP address of the next-hop]

-If you want to use the exit-interface in the configuration, specify the name of the local interface that is connected to the central office.
+To use the exit-interface, specify the name of the local interface connected to the central office.

-If you want to use the IP address of the next-hop in the configuration, specify the IP address of the interface of the central office’s router that is connected to this (local) router.
+To use the IP address of the next-hop in the configuration, specify the IP address of the interface on the central office’s router connected to this (local) router.

 Configure a default route on RS1 and RS2 using the exit-interface option.